jonnor/ESC-CNN-microcontroller/report/report.md

 When playing back a few sounds the system was able to correctly classify classes such as "dog barking" most of the time.
-The classes "jackhammer" and "drilling" were confused several times (in both directions), but these were often hard to distinguish by ear also.
+The classes "jackhammer" and "drilling" were confused several times (in both directions), but these were also often hard to distinguish by ear.
 The system seemed to struggle with the "children playing" class.
 When not playing any sound, the GPU fan noise from the nearby machine-learning rig was classified as "air conditioner" - which the author can agree sounded pretty close.